hchenfred/neighborhood-map/README.md

 * add an input element to allow users to enter a location used for Yelp search. location is a knockout observable.
 * enable autocomplete with Google Place Autocomplete API. [link](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete)
 * add markers on Google Map using the results from Yelp search.
+* show info window on markers with "mouseover" and "mouseout" event listener